kubernetes/website/docs/concepts/services-networking/service.md

 In this mode, kube-proxy watches the Kubernetes master for the addition and removal of `Service` and `Endpoints` objects.
 For each `Service` it opens a port (randomly chosen) on the local node.
-Any connections to this "proxy port" will be proxied to one of the `Service`'s backend `Pods` (as reported in `Endpoints`).
-Which backend `Pod`  to use is decided based on the `SessionAffinity` of the `Service`.
+Any connections to this "proxy port" will be proxied to one of the `Service`'s producer `Pods` (as reported in `Endpoints`).
+Which producer `Pod`  to use is decided based on the `SessionAffinity` of the `Service`.
 Lastly, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to the proxy port which proxies the backend `Pod`.
-By default, the choice of backend is round robin.
+By default, the choice of producer is round robin.

 ![Services overview diagram for userspace proxy](/images/docs/services-userspace-overview.svg)